Skip to main content

 Thumbnail: Roller coaster "Blue Fire" at Europa Park.
 (CC SA 3.0; Coaster J).

-This page titled 8: Potential Energy and Conservation of Energy is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Ryan D. Martin, Emma Neary, Joshua Rinaldo, and Olivia Woodman via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 8: Potential Energy and Conservation of Energy is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Ryan D. Martin, Emma Neary, Joshua Rinaldo, and Olivia Woodman via source content that was edited to the style and standards of the LibreTexts platform.